 Overall, I was impressed by the laid back atmosphere and the quality of the craft beer.
 Definitely stop by this place during your stay.
 Now on to the final part of the crawl: tacos!

 Taco stands are a way of life in Austin, and you’d be remiss if you didn’t eat at least a taco a day during your Austin 3 day itinerary.
 So for our final stop on our DIY crawl, I picked a great taco stand that was actually open past 3 pm: Las Trancas Taco Stand!

 This taco stand has great tacos, ranging from a bean taco to chorizo or even tongue.
 Definitely grab a few of these and sit under the covered seating area to cool down from your walk.
 These tacos definitely hit the spot, were a great introduction to Austin tacos, and helped soak up all that beer we had.

 This is another 15-minute walk or so from Craft Pride, so I would recommend taking an Uber or finding a scooter back to downtown if that is where you’re staying.

-And if you’d rather have someone show you around to the best food in Austin, I love this secret food tour of Austin that shows the best secret, local place to go!
+And if you’d rather have someone show you around to the best beer in Austin, I love this brewery tour that shows the local places to go!

-Day 2: Float Your Boat (or Bottom) During Your Austin Itinerary
+Day 2 of Your Weekend in Austin: Float Your Boat (or Bottom)

 On a hot, sunny Austin day, being on the water may be the best option.
 I would highly recommend either taking a tubing trip or at least stand-up paddle boarding or kayaking on Lady Bird Lake.
 You could also check out Barton Springs, a big pool to just cool off in.